Quick Details

 Tour Overview

 Postwar decline was swift.
 The Washington Canal, railroad tracks, and eventually a six-lane highway cut the neighborhood off from the rest of the city, earning it the nickname “The Island.”
-In the 1950s and 60s, vast swaths were razed in the name of Urban Renewal, displacing over 23,000 residents.
-Today, sleek new development rises alongside mid-century modern apartments, historic landmarks, and hulking Brutalist offices, telling a story of preservation, reinvention, and contentious urban planning.
+In the 1950s and 60s, vast swaths of the neighborhood were razed in the name of Urban Renewal, displacing over 23,000 residents.
+Today, sleek new development rises alongside mid-century modern apartments, historic landmarks, and hulking Brutalist offices.

 What We’ll See